The Supreme Court Will Not Hear GST Mega Case Before July

 Fear of Pending Recovery Measures

-On the other hand, regardless of any hopes or expectations based on existing judicial practice in distinguishing games of skill from games of chance, there is an obvious risk that the Apex Court might rule otherwise and confirm the DGGI demands.
+On the other hand.
+Regardless of any hopes or expectations based on existing judicial practice in distinguishing games of skill from games of chance.
+There is an obvious risk that the Apex Court might rule otherwise and confirm the DGGI demands.

 The collective nominal amount of the 71 show cause notices of ₹1,12,332 crore is not inclusive of penalties and interests.
 Since penalties may reach 100% of proven tax evasion, the total amount that may become enforceable for collection from the industry may easily approach ₹3 lakh crore ($36 billion).